CodeKotbes/Proxmox-Tool/api-collection/curl-examples.md

 # API Curl Examples

-Here are manual `curl` commands to test the Proxmox Manager API.
+Here are manual `curl` commands to test the API.

 **Base URL:** `http://188.34.81.134:5000`